 It’s common sense – if people can’t contact you, they can’t do business.

-When you take that extra step to publish the contact information prominently on the web, you facilitate those key points of contact that are going to develop the relationships.
-At the same time, a considerable portion of your competition is making people scour the web for contact info and sending them to eternal limbo when they call in.
-That can work in favor of businesses that favor transparency – they’re going to get those customers who value direct phone time and access to staff.
+When you take that extra step to publish the contact information prominently on the web, you facilitate those key points of contact that are going to develop the relationships and favor transparency.

 Do you have questions about the best way to go on the web?
 Let WebSubstance help you with all of these important aspects of getting your team properly on the web.